Berkshire's $11.6B Alleghany deal expands insurance business

 “Berkshire Hathaway’s support, resources, and expertise will provide added benefits and opportunities for Alleghany and its operating businesses for many years to come.”
 Alleghany Chair Jefferson Kirby said.

+The analysts said it likely helped this deal come together that Buffett is familiar Alleghany's CEO, Joe Brandon, who previously led one of Berkshire's reinsurance companies for seven years.

-The aannouncement comes after Buffett said last month in his annual letter to company investors that he was having difficulty finding worthwhile acquisitions with the valuations on companies soaring.
+The deal announcement comes after Buffett said last month in his annual letter to company investors that he was having difficulty finding worthwhile acquisitions at prices he likes with the valuations on companies soaring.

-Yet Berkshire made sizeable investments in Occidental just as the price of oil began to spike, bringing along the shares of oil producers with it.
+Yet Berkshire has made sizeable investments in Occidental since late February just as the price of oil began to spike, bringing along the shares of oil producers with it.
 Benchmark U.S. crude had jumped more than 40% this year with its rise accelerated by Russia's invasion of Ukraine.

+Shares of Occidental have jumped nearly 150% in the same period.
+That price increase has brought Occidental shares to a point just over where Berkshire holds warrants to buy another 83.9 million shares for just over $59.62 apiece.
+Berkshire picked up those warrants when it agreed to help finance Occidental's acquisition of Anadarko

 The boards of both Allegheny and Berkshire have approved the deal and it's expected to close in the fourth quarter.
 It still needs approval from Alleghany shareholders.